rust-lang/rust/src/doc/book/error-handling.md

 two broad categories: exceptions and return values.
 Rust opts for return values.

-In this chapter, we intend to provide a comprehensive treatment of how to deal with errors in Rust.
+In this section, we intend to provide a comprehensive treatment of how to deal with errors in Rust.
 More than that, we will attempt to introduce error handling one piece at a time so that you'll come away with a solid working knowledge of how everything fits together.

 When done naïvely, error handling in Rust can be verbose and annoying.
-This chapter will explore those stumbling blocks and demonstrate how to use the standard library to make error handling concise and ergonomic.
+This section will explore those stumbling blocks and demonstrate how to use the standard library to make error handling concise and ergonomic.

 # Table of Contents

-This chapter is very long, mostly because we start at the very beginning with sum types and combinators, and try to motivate the way Rust does error handling incrementally.
+This section is very long, mostly because we start at the very beginning with sum types and combinators, and try to motivate the way Rust does error handling incrementally.
 As such, programmers with experience in other expressive type systems may want to jump around.